 5. Cuisine conserver

-Sleek, stylish and made from stainless steel for extra durability, the Kids Konserve – U Konserve insulated container is a fantastic option for the entire family.
+Sleek, stylish and made from stainless steel for extra durability, the Kids Konserve – U Konserve thermos for kids is a fantastic option.
 Serve up soup, mac ‘n cheese, pasta, chicken nuggets or even savoury sausage rolls that remain at the ideal temperature.

 6. Food to go with Foogo